 As a Special Education Teacher, you will:

-To be considered as a Special Education Teacher, you must:
+To be considered as a Teacher, you must:

-- Have a track record of producing dramatic, demonstrable student achievement gains with a minimum of three years’ experience in an urban public-school setting.
+- Have a track record of producing dramatic, demonstrable student achievement gains or comparable results in current field.

 - Background check passed, required.